gluster/gcs/deploy/README.md

 - One or more kubernetes master hosts must be defined, and must be set up with password-less ssh.
 - One or more gcs hosts must be defined as well, but need not have password-less ssh.
-- The hostnames used to the gcs hosts must be the ones used by kubernets as the node names.
+- The hostnames used to the gcs hosts must be the ones used by kubernetes as the node names.
 If unsure, get the correct names using `kubectl get nodes`.
 - The gcs hosts must define the disks to be used by GCS, as a `gcs_disks` hostvar.
 - A `kube-master` group must be defined, with the master hosts as members.
 - A `gcs-node` group must be defined, with the gcs hosts as members.